 Castellated PCBs have several advantages.
 For example, we can create replicas of some parts of a PCB circuit with these holes.
 Picture this: if a course needs an inverter or feedback loops, you make dozens of these sub-circuits for testing.

-Then, you can solder them to the main PCBs that need them.
 That’s just an example of what you can do with castellated holes.
 Here are other advantages:

 - You can use castellated holes to create wireless links between PCBs.

 - Then, you can solder them to the main PCBs that need them.
 Also, it’s easy to mount castellated PCBs on another to make a final product.

 - Additionally, castellated holes make changing pin layouts of components easy.
 Plus, you can switch your pins according to your requirements.